Vxanee/shopping-cart-kata-sr/README.md

 ## **Tests**
+To run the unit tests you can do either of these:
-To run unit tests, execute `unittests.py` in the project directory.
+*  Execute `unittests.py` in the project directory.

+* Execute the following command: `python -m unittests` in the terminal